vanakenm/blog-11ty/src/posts/2024-01-22-managing-developers.md

 This may be a remain of the industry I started with - where all this roles were actually expected from a developer - or a trust that *under a certain size* teams of generalists tend to outperform specialists (due to being more flexible and requiring less steps between need and feature).

-So - when I say jobs I understand it does not limit itself to "people writing code".
+So - when I say jobs I understand it does not limit itself to "people writing code" - which also means I'd have no qualm with a software team being led by a devops or a designer either.

 ## There is something weird in our industry